Zundanen/Zundanen/README_EN.md

 - Flask UI startup
 - an HTTP 200 response from `/api/state`

 Standard GitHub-hosted runners do not run the full CUDA TTS/RVC pipeline or Docker-based forced alignment.
-GPU and Accent functionality should still be tested on a Windows PC.
+However, installation, TTS generation, RVC voice conversion, and Accent editing have been tested separately in a Windows 11 environment.

 ## Files excluded from GitHub